 This course is designed to promote the safety of students in and around the water, as well as teach students the basic fundamental skills/mechanics of four swimming strokes including the front crawl/freestyle, back crawl/backstroke, elementary backstroke, and sidestroke.
 Students will also improve their cardiovascular endurance, muscular strength, muscular endurance, and body composition through various activities including treading water, swimming stroke development, games, and aerobic/anaerobic fitness activities.
+As a part of their swimming class students will be instructed on water safety and rescue skills.

-Swimming 4 Life .25 Credit 10 th - 12 th
+Swimming 4 Life .25 Credit 10^{th} - 12^{th}